trothr/znetboot/CP_Commands.md

 Keep in mind that the shell treats any word starting with "`#`" as a comment.
 If you enter the "`#cp`" form of these commands from a shell, nothing will happen.
+(Also see advanced tricks below.)

 Some common CP commands of use with Linux follow.